OpenTermsArchive/contrib-versions/AmazonKindleNotifications/Terms of Service.md

 Find more solutions

-Digital Services and Device Support › Amazon Device Terms, Warranties, and Notices › Kindle Special Offer Text Notifications Terms &.
+Go Digital Services and Device Support › Amazon Device Terms, Warranties, and Notices › Kindle Special Offer Text Notifications Terms &.
 Conditions

 The short code 262966 is used by Amazon.com to send automated text notifications (U.S. only).
 If you agree to receive text notifications from Amazon, you will receive text messages when there is an upcoming limited-time, limited-quantity deal exclusively available on your Kindle Fire with Special Offers.
 Messages will be sent between 8am - 6pm PT. **Frequency varies.
 Message and data rates may apply.**